lalithpraveen/stopwatch/README.md

-In this assignment let's build a **Stopwatch** by applying the concepts we have learned till now.
+In this assignment I build a **Stopwatch** by applying the concepts I have learned till now.

 ### Refer to image below: